 Jim joined Watsi on November 5th, 2014.
-Five years ago, Jim became the 376th member to automatically support a new Watsi patient every month.
-Since then, 5,416 more people have become monthly donors!
-Jim's most recent donation traveled 1,900 miles to support Starlex, a second grade student from Haiti, to fund prep and transport for cardiac surgery.
+Seven years ago, Jim joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jim's most recent donation traveled 8,500 miles to support Dennis, a newlywed motorbike taxi driver from Kenya, to fund leg surgery.